satchamo/django-cloak/README.md

 You can tell if a user is cloaked by checking the "is_cloaked" attribute on the user object (this flag is set in the middleware).

 When determining if a user is allowed to cloak, the cloak view tries to call a `request.user.can_cloak_as(other_user)` method.
-If no such method is defined, the code falls back on the `request.user.is_admin` flag.
+If no such method is defined, the code falls back on the `request.user.is_staff` flag.